Kike García (Spanish footballer): Osasuna

 García continued in the Spanish top tier in the 2021 off-season, with the free agent joining CA Osasuna on a three-year contract with a €15 million buyout clause.
 He scored his first goal for his new team on 29 August, from the penalty spot in a 3–2 win at Cádiz CF.

+García was top scorer in the 2022–23 edition of the Copa del Rey, finding the net five times in the early rounds during their run to the final.

+Alavés

+On 13 August 2023, García signed a two-year deal with Alavés, newly-promoted to the top tier.
+He scored just three goals in his debut campaign.

+García managed his third hat-trick as a professional (second in the main division) on 18 January 2025, helping to a 3–1 away defeat of Real Betis.
+He totalled 13 goals for the season, best in the squad, but departed the club on 20 June 2025.

+Espanyol

+Hours after leaving Alavés, García moved to RCD Espanyol on a two-year contract.

 International career

 García was called up to the Spain under-20 team in June 2009, for that year's Mediterranean Games.
 He was also in Luis Milla's list for the 2009 FIFA U-20 World Cup.